 10 Adventure Towns in North America

-If you want to be closer to family, in a similar time zone to your clients and where you can enjoy comforts of living in a Western society, sometimes it’s worth staying closer to home.
+If you want to be closer to family, in a similar time zone to your clients and where you can enjoy the comforts of living in Western society, sometimes it’s worth staying closer to home.
 Fortunately, there are plenty of hotspots for digital nomads and remote workers in North America.

-I’ve done a lot of road tripping around Canada, Mexico and the United States and I’ve had the chance to explore many of the most beautiful towns and cities in each of these countries.
+I’ve done a lot of road tripping around Canada, Mexico, and the United States and I’ve had the chance to explore many of the most beautiful towns and cities in each of these countries.
 From my experience, these are the best all-around adventure towns to live in if you want an active, outdoorsy lifestyle.

 These adventure towns are ideal for balancing working online remotely with an active lifestyle that can include skiing, snowboarding, surfing, hiking, camping, kiteboarding, mountain biking and just about any other outdoor recreation opportunities you can think of: